The SAFE U Initiative

 The SAFE U Initiative is a community initiative born out of our desire to change how mental health and suicide support is envisioned in Singapore.
 We were established in November 2023, making us the first Safe Space Intervention for suicidal individuals in Singapore.

-According to the QPR Institute, everyone except the severely suicidal patients can be treated as an outpatient.
+According to the QPR Institute, everyone except severely suicidal patients can be treated as outpatients.

-What this statement means is that the majority of suicidal individuals are suitable to be managed in the community.
+What this statement implies is that the majority of suicidal individuals—most of whom fall below the highest-risk level—can be safely managed in the community.

 We drastically reduce the help-negation effect (i.e., the refusal or avoidance of available help) by providing low barrier access to high-quality community suicide support which is unavailable anywhere else in Singapore.
 In addition, we recognise the importance of addressing suicide-related decision making within the community context where one is guided to make personal decisions aligned with their own self-interest rather than having their personal autonomy completely taken away from them.
-So, what is our role?
+We do not believe in exercising the “righting reflex”.
+So, what are our roles?

 Based on the principles of behavioural economics and emotional-affective dynamics, our novel multi-faceted suicide support strategy (BECA) excels by targeting cognitive biases subsumed within affective forecasting.